Ignite-Laboratories/Enigmaneering/enigma1/E1S0 - Data Indices.md

          Light Side

-At larger scales it gets far too excessive to print out every single value, so the data is often represented truncated to highly only the most important qualities of the index you wish you express.
+At larger scales it gets far too excessive to print out every single value, so the data is often represented truncated to highlight only the most important qualities of the index you wish you express.
 For example, this is a way to respresent a truncated index of any bit width:

     An Abstract Index: